ssherwood/spring-boot-jpa/README.md

 TODO discuss findOne behavior of returning null

-# Step 5: Create an FindBy Implementation
+# Step 5: Create a FindBy Implementation

 Since the default behavior really isn't all that desirable, lets add a more appropriate method to the Repository interface: